khaledsulimani/3-led-and-3-butten-/README.md

 ## Wiring Instructions 🔌

-### Button and LED Assignment 📊

-Here is the *table* outlining the pin configuration for each button and LED:

 | Component         | Pin Number | Description            |
 |-------------------|------------|------------------------|
 | *Red Button*    | Pin 2      | Button to control Red LED |